These are just about the best treats I’ve ever made: Gooey Chocolate Chip Sandwich Bars. They’re full of gooey chocolate, and that’s a good thing!!

 - 1 teaspoon baking soda

 - 1 teaspoon kosher salt

-- Prepare the gooey chocolate filling: Place the chocolate chips and condensed milk in a small saucepan over the lowest possible heat and cook, stirring constantly, until the chocolate has melted and the mixture has thickened, 3 to 5 minutes.
-Turn off the heat, add vanilla, and stir until smooth.
+- Place the chocolate chips and condensed milk in a small saucepan over the lowest possible heat and cook, stirring constantly, until the chocolate has melted and the mixture has thickened, 3 to 5 minutes.
+Turn off the heat, add the vanilla, and stir until smooth.
 Set aside to cool to room temperature.